RamiKrispin/deploy-flex-actions/README.md

 <br>

-Using the same logic, I create similar plot for the new death cases:
+Using the same logic, I create a similar plot for the new death cases:

 <br>